pranav-P92/AWS-SAA/README.md

  - Inbound Endpoint: receives DNS queries coming into AWS (On-prem->AWS)
  - Outbound Endpoint: send DNS queries out of AWS (AWS->On-prem)
-- *** section 11 important Recap of all concepts****
+- ***section 11 important Recap of all concepts****
+---
 - **Stateless Web App:** does NOT store client session information on the server between requests.
     - Each request is treated as independent and complete on its own.
-    example: REST APIs, microservices
+    	- example: REST APIs, microservices
 - **Stateful Web App:**  stores user session data on the server so it can “remember” previous interactions.
- example: shopping cart, banking web
+	- example: shopping cart, banking web
+---
 ### **Instantiating Applications Quickly**

 - EC2 instances: